intel/asynch_mode_nginx/README.md

    Before running nginx, please make sure you have arranged enough HW resources for nginx, including memory and hard disk space.
 Disk space exhausted or out of memory would cause core dump when nginx receives HUP signal during handshake phase.

+**TLS1.3 Early data function may failed when enable HKDF offload in QAT Engine**<br/>
+   When enable HKDF offload in QAT Engine, and enable early data function with TLS1.3 protocol in Nginx configuration, early data operation in session reuse case may failed.

+**Core-dump happened when reload nginx worker with ssl_engine removed from nginx.conf**<br/>
+   Start Async Mode Nginx with ssl_engine directive in nginx.conf, then remove the ssl_engine directive and reload Async Mode Nginx with command `nginx -s reload`, will cause coredump.
+   Need to avoid this kind of operation currently.

 ## Intended Audience